Iconic media empires

 SuperStation WTBS is the national version of WTBS, launching basic cable television.

-Cable News Network (CNN) is the first ever 24-hour single-genre television service in the world with news as its primary theme, but also a sister channel to SuperStation WTBS.
+Cable News Network (CNN) is the first television service in the world to present live and uninterrupted news coverage, 24 hours a day, 7 days a week, but also a sister channel to SuperStation WTBS.

 The CNN effect is a theory of television news.